ns-rse/git-collaboration/episodes/introduction.md

 to niche products such as [Snapcast][snapcast] or Android apps for tracking your exercise such as [OpenTracks][openTracks].

-Git and Forges, online repositories for working with version control, as [GitHub][gh], [[GitLab][gl] and others such as [SourceHut][sourcehut], [Codeberg][codeberg] and so forth are known are wonderful tools for, but because of the complexities of version controlling software in distributed, collaborative environments the tool itself has become quite complex.
+Git and Forges, online repositories for working with Git, as [GitHub][gh], [GitLab][gl] and others such as [SourceHut][sourcehut], [Codeberg][codeberg], [ForgeJo][forgejo] and so forth are wonderful tools for, but because of the complexities of version controlling software in distributed, collaborative environments the tool itself, Git, has become quite complex.
 There are many different tasks that one may wish to undertake and often several different ways of achieving these.

 Its relatively easy to get the _basics_ of working with [Git][git] on your own or with small groups to work collaboratively on code development.
-If you aren't already familiar with these basics then this course isn't for you, yet, and you would benefit from an introductory course such as [Git, GitHub through GitKraken : From Zero to Hero!][zeroHero] or the [Software Carpentry : Version Control with Git][swCarpentryGit].
+If you aren't already familiar with these basics then this course isn't for you (yet!) and you would benefit from an introductory course such as [Git, GitHub through GitKraken : From Zero to Hero!][zeroHero] or the [Software Carpentry : Version Control with Git][swCarpentryGit].
 This course aims to show you some of the more involved ways to use Git in a collaborative environment.